As a real estate agent, you have a lot in spades: charisma, the gift of the gab, and the ability to make a property sound good.

 If you’re interested in seeing more homes in this neighborhood, there are a few I’d like to show you.
 It’s a competitive area, but my expertise in buying and selling in [neighborhood] is unparalleled.

 Before we jump into anything serious, I’d love to learn more about what you’re looking for in a new home.
 I also want to share my approach to the homebuying process to make sure I’m the right fit for you.
 If you’d like to set up a time to meet, click this link to book a schedule on my calendar: [Link to Meeting tool]

 To recap, real estate email templates are a fantastic, low-effort way of communicating key messages to your clients.

 We love the 10 real estate email marketing templates featured here.
 As a reminder, they should be used only with the utmost attention to detail.
 After all, you’re trying to increase your levels of professionalism.
 Copying the wrong name or the wrong listings into your email will, of course, have quite the opposite effect!

 So good luck, enjoy, and let us know how you get on with these real estate email templates in the comments.
-Oh, and why not stick around for more quality email marketing content?
-Find out when the best time to send an email is, and how to improve your email deliverability.
+Oh, and why not stick around for more quality email marketing content or take a look at some inspirational real estate website designs?
+You can also find out when the best time to send an email is, and how to improve your email deliverability in our detailed guides.
 Thank us later!